muskit/WacK-Repackager/HOWTO.md

 2. [Jackets](###Jackets)
 3. [Song Audio](###Song%20Audio)

 Before beginning the process, I recommend creating a dedicated folder that will hold your prepared files.
-The guide will refer to this theoretical **working folder** as `repack` for an example.
+As an example, I will refer to this theoretical **working folder** as `repack`.

 ### Metadata
 1. Grab the latest [UAssetGUI](https://github.com/atenfyr/UAssetGUI).